Johnccg/Portfolio/README.md

 Personal Portfolio Website
 📖 Project Overview

 This is a single-page responsive portfolio website created as part of a lab assignment.
-The website showcases personal information, projects, skills, and contact details.
+The website showcases personal information, and contact details.
 It is built using HTML, and CSS.

-    URL Link to website portfolio: Click Here
+    URL Link to website portfolio: https://johnccg.github.io/Portfolio/
     URL Link to website design: https://www.figma.com/design/Mu1LEFpJH6vvw16V7F3drs/Web-Developer-Portfolio-Website-Template--Community-?node-id=44-1143&t=AEV05dxZi0cRQ1sn-1

 🎯 Purpose